Indoor Air Quality and Your Health

 Causes of Poor Indoor Air Quality

 While it may be necessary to treat symptoms accordingly if you have indoor air quality issues, it’s important to understand that this won’t actually cure the problem.
 Remedying indoor air quality issues starts by discovering where they’re coming from, and there are a few common places to look.
+Sadly, many people do not pay attention to the fact that many pollutants and irritants enter the house through windows.
+These pollutants can in turn cause allergies and other breathing issues that might grow to become severe in the future.

 Another common cause of poor indoor air quality is a faulty HVAC system.
 Old, inefficient heating systems can get clogged over time, and if they’re not cleaned regularly, there’s no telling what they might be pushing into the air you and your family breathe.
 Add to this the dangers of carbon monoxide emissions, and it’s no wonder why many Cincinnati residents are taking steps towards replacing their old HVAC systems with newer, energy-efficient heating units.